 Attended undergraduate studies at Humboldt University in East Berlin before the Berlin Wall came down in November 1989.
 Continued her medical studies at the Freie Universität in West Berlin and, after passing her final exams (“Physikum”) in 1994, decided to focus her attention on running professionally.

-January 5, 1990, left her life behind and almost penniless, together with her coach, Dieter Hogen, moved from East Germany to pursue her lifelong goal to run and win the marathon that stood for freedom in her mind: the Boston Marathon.
+January 5, 1990, together with her coach, Dieter Hogen, she moved from East Germany to pursue her lifelong goal to run and win the marathon that stood for freedom in her mind: the Boston Marathon.

 1994 completed the 2nd part of that dream, and two more consecutive Boston Marathon wins,‘95 and ’96, followed.
 Further wins included the New York City Marathon, and three Berlin Marathon victories, including the 1990 “Reunification Marathon.”

 Two time Olympian, ranked the #1 woman marathon runner in the world in 1994 and 1995, and was world record holder in the half marathon.

 2006 Uta founded Take The Magic Step® as an international organization that promotes gradual positive lifestyle changes.